 Tamias speciosus callipeplus

-The Mount Pinos lodgepole chipmunk is a subspecies of chipmunk found only on the upper slopes and summits of Mount Pinos, Mount Abel, and Frazier Mountain in the Los Padres National Forest near the Kern/Ventura county line.
+The Mount Pinos lodgepole chipmunk is a subspecies of chipmunk found only on the upper slopes and summits of Mount Pinos, Cerro Noreste, and Frazier Mountain in the Los Padres National Forest near the Kern/Ventura county line.
 Because of its isolated population, the Forest Service has classified the Mount Pinos lodgepole chipmunk as a Sensitive Species, and the California Department of Fish & Game has classified it as a “species of special concern.”

 There are four subspecies of lodgepole chipmunk (Tamias speciosus) in California, so named because they are common in forests containing lodgepole pines.
 Two of the subspecies are found in northern and central California, and the other two – including the Mount Pinos lodgepole chipmunk – occur in southern portions of the state.
 The Mount Pinos lodgepole chipmunk is an isolated subspecies and does not overlap in range with any of the other lodgepole chipmunk subspecies.
 They are highly aggressive towards other chipmunks outside their species, but they only overlap with the Merriam’s chipmunk and are often found in different habitat types, keeping the potential for battle low.